 Let’s take a quick look at the 2 types of evolution and how they interact.

 In the book, Liberman explains the concept of evolution, and how modern humans (Homo Sapiens) evolved from apes.
 In a nutshell, there were probably 5 key transitions in our biological evolution:

 By understanding our biological evolution over millions of years, we can understand why our bodies are designed the way they are… Why the human brain is 5x as large as other mammals (while our guts are half the size), why our bodies require more fat, why we move slower but can run long distances, and can handle tools and weapons unlike any other animals.
-In our complete version of The Story of the Human Body summary (get full 14-page summary here), we elaborate on the key details of the transitions and how our bodies were adapted to help us survive in those environments.
+Our full 14-page version of The Story of the Human Body summary elaborates on the key details of the transitions and how our bodies were adapted to help us survive in those environments.

 Culture is the set of learned beliefs, values, and knowledge that shape people’s thinking and behavior.
 Technically, there should be 2 more transitions in our evolutionary history: the Agricultural Revolution (when we started to farm our food instead of hunting and gathering), and the Industrial Revolution (when we began to use machines to replace human work).
 These cultural evolutions did not create new species, but they transformed how we eat, live and use our bodies, which indirectly impacts biological evolution.

 It took millions of years for the first H. Sapiens to evolve from apes.
 Yet, in less than 10 generations, we’ve transformed the way we live—to a lifestyle that’s totally different from what our bodies were evolved for.
 This results in “mismatches” which we’ll touch on below.
-Do get our detailed The Story of the Human Body summary (in text, graphic and audio formats) where we explain the changes and implications in more detail.
+You can get our detailed version of The Story of the Human Body summary, where we explain the changes and implications in more detail.

 Understanding Present and Future Challenges